How to make your business accessiblePublished on 2022-01-25

 TRAIN YOUR STAFF ON ACCESSIBILITY

-Finally, providing your staff with training on how to welcome and help customers with different types of disabilities is essential to an accessible business.
+Finally, providing your staff with training on how to welcome and help customers with different types of disabilities is essential.
 Instructive courses are often offered by national or local associations for the disabled and there are also online courses.
 Training will make your staff more confident and comfortable in supporting all kinds of customer needs and improve your overall customer service.
 Here are a few first tips:

 - Always ask before offering help.
 People with disabilities often have their own solutions and ways of doing things.